-Penal Code 26100 PC is the California law that defines the crime commonly known as "drive-by shooting."
-This section makes it a crime if one (1) allows another person to bring a gun into his vehicle, or (2) fires a gun from a vehicle.
+California Penal Code 26100 PC defines the crime commonly known as drive-by shooting.
+This section makes it a crime to allow another person to bring a gun into your vehicle, or willfully and maliciously to fire a gun from a vehicle.
 A conviction is a felony that can lead to up to 7 years in state prison.

 26100 PC states that “It is a misdemeanor for a driver of any motor vehicle or the owner of any motor vehicle…to permit any other person to…bring into the vehicle a firearm…Any driver or owner of any vehicle…who knowingly permits any other person to discharge any firearm from the vehicle is punishable by imprisonment in the county jail for not more than one year or in state prison for 16 months or two or three years.
 Any person who willfully and maliciously discharges a firearm from a motor vehicle at another person other than an occupant of a motor vehicle is guilty of a felony punishable by imprisonment in state prison for three, five, or seven years.”

 - allowing a friend bring a pistol into a car

 - shooting a rifle from a vehicle while it's moving

 - allowing a passenger to shoot a gun from a truck

 A person can challenge these charges in court.
 A few common defenses are to how that there was

 A violation of this code section can be charged as either:

 - a misdemeanor,